-Let-off is a term that's used to describe how much of the bow's draw weight is reduced at full draw.
-When you draw back the string on a compound bow, you'll feel the weight of the bow increasing.
-This is called the draw weight, and it's the amount of force required to pull the bowstring back to a full draw position.
+What is let off?
+Let-off is a term that’s used to describe the percentage of a compound bow’s draw weight that is reduced when at full draw.
+When you draw back the string on a compound bow, you’ll feel the weight of the bow increasing.
+This is called the draw weight, and it’s the amount of force required to pull the bowstring back to a full draw position.

 With a compound bow, however, the draw weight is reduced as you reach full draw.
-This is because of the bow's design, which uses cams or wheels to create a mechanical advantage.
-As you draw the bowstring back, the cams or wheels rotate, which reduces the amount of force required to hold the bowstring in place.
+This is because of the bow’s design, which uses cams or wheels to create a mechanical advantage.
+As you draw the bowstring back, the cams or wheels rotate, reducing the force required to hold the bowstring in place.

-The amount of let-off you experience will depend on the specific bow you're using.
+The amount of let-off you experience will depend on the specific bow you’re using.
 Most compound bows have a let-off of somewhere between 65% and 85%.
-This means that if you're shooting a bow with an 80% let-off, and the draw weight is set to 60 pounds, you'll only need to hold 12 pounds at full draw.
+This means that if you’re shooting a bow with an 80% let-off, and the draw weight is set to 60 pounds, you’ll only be holding 12 pounds at full draw.

-Let-off is important because it allows you to hold the bowstring in place for longer periods of time without getting fatigued.
-This can be especially useful when you're trying to make a precise shot or waiting for the right moment to release the arrow.
+Let-off is important because it allows you to hold the bowstring at full draw for longer periods of time without getting fatigued.
+This can be especially useful when trying to make a precise shot or waiting for the right moment to release the arrow.